How Long Does it Take to Get a Green Card?

 The total process here also costs $1,960.

-The process for how long it takes to get a green card through marriage to a citizen is a bit easier.
+This process is a bit easier.
 If you are a U.S. citizen married to a foreign national living abroad, the process is as such:

 - Establishing the marriage (Form I-130): 7–10 months